FAQs on the Eurosystem’s asset-backed securities purchase programme (ABSPP)

 No minimum or maximum issuance size has been defined for the programme.

-Q2.4: Is there a maximum share for purchases of an ABS under the ABSPP?
+Q2.6: Is there a maximum share for purchases of an ABS under the ABSPP?

 In general, ABSPP purchases are limited to a maximum of 70% of the outstanding nominal amount of a tranche of an ABS (with the same or fungible international securities identifying number (ISIN)).
 However, in the case of ABSs with underlying claims against obligors incorporated or resident in Greece or Cyprus, a corresponding limit of 30% per ISIN will be applied (as outlined in Articles 2(8) and 5(2) of Decision ECB/2014/45).
-Additionally, the Eurosystem retains full discretion in its decision to purchase or refrain from purchasing any ABS meeting the ABSPP’s eligibility criteria.

-Q2.5: Do you also purchase mezzanine tranches?
+Q2.7: Do you also purchase mezzanine tranches?

-The Eurosystem may purchase mezzanine tranches of ABSs, provided that those mezzanine tranches are subject to a guarantee complying with the criteria for guarantees in the Eurosystem collateral framework set out in Articles 114, 115, 117 and 118 of Part Four, Title IV of Guideline (EU) 2015/510 (ECB/2014/60).
+The Eurosystem may purchase mezzanine tranches of ABSs, provided that those mezzanine tranches are subject to a guarantee complying with the criteria for guarantees in the Eurosystem collateral framework set out in Articles 114, 115, 117 and 118 of Part Four, Title IV of Guideline (EU) 2015/510 (ECB/2014/60), unofficial consolidated version.
 They must also be issued by a guarantor with a credit assessment in accordance with Article 83(c) of Guideline (EU) 2015/510 (ECB/2014/60) (as outlined in Article 2(9) of Decision ECB/2014/45).
-This means that the guarantee needs to be unconditional and irrevocable, payable on first demand, and cover principal, interest and any amounts due under the ABSs.
+This means that the guarantee must be unconditional and irrevocable, payable on first demand, and cover principal, interest and any amounts due under the ABSs.
 In addition, the Eurosystem will conduct appropriate credit risk and due diligence procedures prior to the purchase of guaranteed mezzanine tranches of ABSs, in line with the procedures in place for all ABSs considered for purchase.

-Q2.6: Do you also purchase equity tranches?
+Q2.8: Do you also purchase equity tranches?

 No, the Eurosystem may only purchase senior and guaranteed mezzanine tranches of those ABSs that fulfil the eligibility criteria described above.

-Q.2.7: Does the ABSPP also purchase in the primary market?
+Q.2.9: Does the ABSPP also purchase in the primary market?

 Yes, the ABSPP is active in both the primary and secondary ABS markets.
 It is also able to purchase retained transactions, but only alongside other investors.

-Q2.8: Are retained ABSs part of the purchasable universe?
+Q2.10: Are retained ABSs part of the purchasable universe?

 Retained ABSs are in principle part of the purchasable universe if, like any other ABS, they fulfil the eligibility criteria.
-A fully retained ABS tranche can only be eligible for purchase under the ABSPP if at least one external investor without a close link to the originator also purchases part of the respective ABS tranche, either prior to or at the same time as the Eurosystem (as outlined in Article 2(7) of Decision ECB/2014/45).
+A fully retained ABS tranche is only eligible for purchase under the ABSPP if at least one external investor without a close link to the originator also purchases part of the respective ABS tranche, either prior to or at the same time as the Eurosystem (as outlined in Article 2(7) of Decision ECB/2014/45).

-Q2.9 Under the ABSPP, the Eurosystem will be able to buy up to 70% of an ABS per ISIN (or 30% in the case of Greece and Cyprus).
+Q2.11: Under the ABSPP, the Eurosystem will be able to buy up to 70% of an ABS per ISIN (or 30% in the case of Greece and Cyprus).
 In the case of the remaining 30% (or 70%), are these eligible as collateral for Eurosystem monetary policy operations, assuming they meet the ABS eligibility criteria?

 Provided that all Eurosystem collateral eligibility criteria are fulfilled, the remaining outstanding amount of the ABS can be used as collateral in Eurosystem credit operations.

-Q2.10 Will you buy ABSs based on non-performing loans?
+Q2.12: Will you buy ABSs based on non-performing loans?

 Questions on the implementation of the ABSPP